archlinuxarm/PKGBUILDs/README.md

 ### buildarch
 A bitmask of architectures to build the package for.
 This must be set to the decimal equivalent of the bitmask (the number in parenthesis).
-The values can be combined (bitwise AND) to select more than one architecture.
+The values can be combined (bitwise OR) to select more than one architecture.
 Without being specified, the package will build for all architectures.

 * `0000 0001` (1) = *the default*, package will be built for all architectures